1. Statement

 6. Permanent exclusion

-A decision to permanently exclude a student from the College will take effect xxx days after the decision has been communicated to the parent and/or legal guardians.
+A decision to permanently exclude a student from the College will take effect immediately after the decision has been communicated to the student, parent and/or legal guardians.
 Until that point the student will remain neutrally suspended from the College.
 If, within the period of neutral suspension, the parents/legal guardians have requested an appeal the student will remain neutrally suspended until the appeal review has been considered and a decision made to uphold it or implement the original sanction.

 7. Status